Bilingual Teacher Pathway (Secondary)

 Program benefits

-• Graduate with a Master of Education degree—or a Liberal Studies bachelor's degree!—and a Preliminary Teaching Licensure to teach in elementary schools, and either a Dual Language Specialization or an ESOL endorsement
+• Graduate with a Master of Education degree and a Preliminary Teaching License to teach a subject area in middle or high school, and an ESOL endorsement

-• Learn how to work with linguistically and culturally diverse learners and their families
+• Develop practices to support working with linguistically and culturally diverse learners and their families

 • Understand education through a social justice and equity lens